astrohart/xyLOGIX.DarkMessageBox/README.md

 **Figure 13.** Teenage Mutant Ninja Turtles`**`-themed message box.

-And, FYI, the **Let's Quit While We're Ahead** is probably more like something that Raphael would say, but I couldn't find a good icon for him.
+And, FYI, the phrase **Let's Quit While We're Ahead**, which is used in place of **Cancel** is probably more like something that the 1987 version of Raphael might have said; but, I couldn't find a good icon for him.
 So, I went with Michelangelo.
+But Michelangelo can have all the fun!
 The message box is still themed to look like the TMNT cartoon, though.

+This theme is included in this package as the `CowabungaTheme` class in the `xyLOGIX.DarkMessageBox.Themes` namespace.
+You can refer to it in your code via the static `CowabungaTheme.Instance` property.

+Furthermore, the `CowabungaTheme` class can be inherited, and its `Apply` method can be overridden to customize the look and feel of the message box even further.
+This is useful if you want to create your own custom theme that is based on the `CowabungaTheme` class.

+Just remember, if you do override the `CowabungaTheme.Apply` method, to call the base-class version first.

+Cowabunga!

+Now, let's see what the `ProfessionalDarkTheme` looks like.

 ### Professional dark theme